 This is the case with most websites with smaller screens and different capabilities to web browsers, most mobile browsers of older phones which only support WAP, cannot accurately render an ordinary web page.
 Newer Smartphones which support HTML5 rendering may be able to avoid this problem.

 Web developers thus need to develop mobile versions of their websites to cater for mobile phone owners to allow them to consume web content easily on their devices.

 It should come as good news that ranking and search on mobile is easier because Google has a much smaller content under mobile to crawl through, as this segment is still in its infancy.
 Therefore, if businesses get a mobile site today, they stand a very good chance of being highly ranked.

 How could you then implement a mobile website?

 For the small business that cannot afford to put resources into independent mobile website development there are many free and paid services available that can help you set up a mobile version of your website in minutes.

 Services such as Mobify and Onbile and Wirenode (used by companies such as Nokia, Reebok, Ford, Nivea and Vodafone), give you great, user-friendly editors that will allow you to quickly format and create a mobile version of your website in minutes.
 They provide you with the necessary script to add to your website to automatically redirect mobile users to the mobile version of your site.

 If you use the WordPress publishing platform on your website, a perfect option would be the MobilePress plugin which will render your website on mobile platforms.
 If you’re looking to develop specific iPhone/iPod Touch apps, iWebKit is a very popular option that can even be used by those without extensive coding knowledge.

 As you can see, mobile website development is not only a necessity, but currently and projected relatively easy.
-I only hope that more of our businesses and web developers will follow suit and make it easier for ordinary web users to access and consume their web content.
+I only hope that more of our businesses and local seo website design company will follow suit and make it easier for ordinary web users to access and consume their web content.